lujainibrahim/mashups-final/README.md

 ## Project Development
 ### Process
-We first began the process by dreaming up the idea which had to be revisted due to technical constraints and our evolved interest in the subject.
+We first began the process by dreaming up the idea which had to be revisited due to technical constraints and our evolved interest in the subject.
 Following that, we needed to decide on (1) a target audience, (2) potential APIs, and (3) JavaScript libraries.

 After making those decisions as described above, we began to implement the code.
 We began with writing JavaScript files for each of our APIs to test them in simple environments to ensure that they work properly and collect the information needed.
 For the NYT API, we initially wanted to implement a few filters on the API call so that it only collects articles that belong in at least one of the following categories: environment, politics, weather, energy, cars, and health.
 However, when testing the code, we realized that adding these filters generates very few and very specific results which did no serve the exploratory purpose of our project.
 As a result, we decided to get rid of the results and instead search using specific key words present in the collapsible tree.